ARC is an 18 Month programme, and students are timetabled one day a week.

 ARC students are encouraged to install and present their work in a variety of studio, rehearsal and gallery contexts.
 Students also get professional practice guidance on their Major Project including advice on funding from public and private sources, fabrication, insurance and public liability.

 ARC students are regularly invited to present their work to professionals in the art world.
 Recent visiting artists, critics and curators have included David Beattie, Catalyst Arts, Mary Conlon, Chris Fite-Wassilak, Damien Flood, Jennie Guy, Isobel Harbison, Emma Haugh, Alissa Kleist, Jaki Irvine, Sasha Litvinseva, Peter Maybury, Paul McAree, Maria McKinney, Ciaran Murphy, Gavin Murphy, Nathan O’Donnell, Marguerite O’Molloy, Matt Packer, Livia Paldi, Sue Rainsford, Read That Image, Linda Shevlin, Lucy Steeds (Afterall publications), Kate Strain, Marysia Wieckiewicz-Carroll and Oonagh Young.

-The ARC programme is offered by IADT and incorporates project partnerships with Dublin City Council Arts Office, led by the LAB.
+The ARC programme is offered by IADT and incoporprates a project partnership with Dublin City Council Arts Office, led by the LAB.
 ARC regularly devises events and projects in collaboration with other organisations, such as Irish Museum of Modern Art (IMMA).
-The Dock, Highlanes Gallery, Pallas Projects, PLASTIK Festival and Temple Bar Gallery + Studios.
+The Dock, Highlanes Gallery, Pallas Projects, PLASTIK Festival, Irish Film Institute (IFI) and Temple Bar Gallery + Studios.

 Information on the application process is available on the IADT website https://iadt.ie/courses/art-and-research-collaboration/